moomin-workshop/moomin-workshop.github.io/index.md

-# MOOMIN: The First workshop on Modular and Open Multilingual NLP
+# MOOMIN

-Welcome to the website for the MOOMIN workshop, the first workshop on Modular and Open Multilingual NLP.
+Welcome to the website for the MOOMIN workshop, the first workshop on Modular and Open Multilingual NLP, to be held at EACL 2024.

 This website is still under construction.